billchurch/plexrr/README.md

 - 📂 **Browse Plex Libraries** – Query available libraries on your Plex server.
 - 🔍 **Search & Select Media** – Choose specific movies or TV shows to sync.
-- 🔄 **File Transfer** – Uses SFTP (via SSH) to copy selected media files to a remote server.
+- ⬇️ **Direct Downloads** – Uses Plex's native HTTP(s) download functionality for efficient transfers.
-- 🔐 **Secure Authentication** – Uses Plex API for library access and SSH for file transfers.
+- 🔐 **Secure Authentication** – Uses Plex API for library access and downloads.
-- 🎮 **Transfer Speed Control** – Built-in throttling mechanism to limit bandwidth usage during transfers.
+- 🎮 **Transfer Speed Control** – Built-in throttling mechanism to limit bandwidth usage during downloads.

 ## How It Works

 1. Connects to a Plex server using your **Plex token**.
 2. Lists available **libraries** (Movies, TV Shows, etc.).
-3. Allows the user to **select a movie/TV sho/musicw** to sync.
+3. Allows the user to **select a movie/TV show/music** to sync.
-4. Extracts the **file path** of the selected media.
+4. Initiates a direct HTTP(s) download from the Plex server.
-5. Transfers the file from a **remote server** via **SFTP**.
+5. Saves the media file to the specified local destination.
-6. Optionally throttles transfer speed to maintain network stability.
+6. Optionally throttles download speed to maintain network stability.

 ## Configuration